Designations Congruent with Things: Chapter 6

 Hermann spends most of his ninety minute MRI trying not to focus on the incessant banging resulting from undesired vibrations in the magnetic coils that surround him.

-As long as he does not try to make an evaluation of superiority or an attempt at ranking, he finds that he is indeed capable of holding two separate preferences in his mind at one time.
+As long as he avoids making an evaluation of superiority or a ranked list, he finds he is indeed capable of holding two separate preferences in his mind at one time.
 He wonders if the electrophysiological reality of the situation is something more analogous to multitasking or to true parallel processing.

 He will be interested to hear Newton’s thoughts on this.